rlmcneary2/react-modal-queue/README.md

 If [ModalOptions](#modaloptions).dismissable is set to true or to an [OnDismissableModalDismissed](#ondismissablemodaldismissed) function then the modal can be dismissed if the user clicks anywhere outside the modal.

+TypeScript declaration files are included and should be available for code completion (e.g. VS Code) when the package is included through an `import` statement.

+To include the package in the head of an HTML document use [UNPKG](https://unpkg.com/).
+There are two files available, a production version named "react-modal-queue.min.js" and a debug version "react-modal-queue.js".

 ## API

 <h3 style="margin: 40px 0 0 0;">&lt;ModalProvider&gt;</h3>